countable-web/open-source-corporation/sales/FILTER.md

 We evaluate the RFP due date for logistics.
 We evaluate the contract size.
 We evaluate the alignment score on a 100% scale.
-  * 40 points for technology it implies "web application".
+  * 40 points if the proposal asks for a "web application" explicitly.
 30 if it seems a web app would work.
   * -20 points for .NET, oracle, java, and most others are bad.
   * Mention of any from: Django, Node, Postgres, Vue, React, javascript give an extra 10 points.
-  * 10 points if it's publicly browsable.
+  * 10 points if the final result publicly browsable, for portfolio value.
+  * 10 points if the RFP offers losing proposals a debrief on the scoring.
-  * 10 for scoring criteria (present or not)
+  * 10 if scoring criteria is explained in the RFP.
   * 20 points for business domain (industry).
 How much experience do we have in similar industries.
 Exact match is 20 points.
 (Queue, medical, seafood/marine, natural resources, )
-  * 30 MVP/PoC allowed, or is a queue systems, 20 points if custom solution is allowed (no testing in evaluation).
+  * 30 MVP/PoC phase is an option mid-project to get feedback from users.
   * 20 points for contract size.
 0 for $10k, 5 for $20k, 10 for $50k, 15 for $100k, 20 for $200k and up, 15 for over $500k, 10 for over $1M.
   * bonus: 10 points if open source is allowed.
   * bonus: 10 points for mentioning Scrum or Agile.